pymacaron/pages/bootstrap.md

 OK
 ```

-What happened above is that you just executed all the test files located under 'testaccept',
+What happened above is that you just executed all the test files located under 'testaccept/',
 which test various endpoints implemented in the Helloworld API.

 You can also run unittests the usual way: